robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 	}
 	// 2. if there is a session and the session DOES NOT not hold a user with a verified email address if (session && !session.user.emailVerified) {
-		// redirect the user back to verify page throw redirect(302, '/verify');
+		// redirect the user back to the verify page throw redirect(302, '/verify');
 	}
 	// 3. redirect all other cases to the app home page for now